bernardpeh/practical-symfony-3/manuscript/Chapter_16.md

 -> brew install node
 ```

 If successful, "node -v" and "npm -v" should return values.
-Now we create the package.json.
+Now we create package.json.

 ```
 -> npm init